joshuah/sol-redis-pool/README.md

 sol-redis-pool
 ==============

 A simple Redis pool for node using generic-pool.
 There are two example included.

+### Install

+    npm install sol-redis-pool

+### Example

     // Configure our pool settings.
     settings = {